Tracy Davidson

 She has been with the station since 1996 when she was brought in to present the weekend morning news.
 In 1999, Davidson won a Mid-Atlantic Emmy Award in the "Outstanding Service News" category for her reporting work.
 She won another as a presenter/reporter in 2001, in the "Outstanding Community Outreach Program" category.
-She has won 6 Emmy Awards total - most recently in 2013.
+She has won 14 Emmy Awards total - most recently in 2022.

-Davidson attended State University of New York at Geneseo and graduated from Temple University.
+Davidson attended State University of New York at Geneseo and graduated from Temple University She has a Religious Studies certificate from St Charles Borromeo Seminary and a masters in Holistic Spirituality from Chestnut Hill College.